qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. index:: components

 A component is a reusable element and QML provides different ways to create components.
-Currently we will look only at the simplest form - a file based component.
-A file based component is created by placing a QML element in a file and give the file an element name (e.g. ``Button.qml``).
+Currently, we will look only at the simplest form - a file-based component.
+A file-based component is created by placing a QML element in a file and give the file an element name (e.g. ``Button.qml``).
 You can use the component like every other element from the QtQuick module, in our case you would use this in your code as ``Button { ... }``.

-For example, let's create a rectangle containing a text componenet and a mouse area.
+For example, let's create a rectangle containing a text component and a mouse area.
 This resembles a simple button and doesn't need to be more complicated for our purposes.

 .. literalinclude:: src/elements/InlinedComponentExample.qml